-Although the two options follow a different route, the operation is more or less the same, with more than a few commonalities between the two.
+Although the two options follow a different routes, the operation is more or less the same, with more than a few commonalities between the two.
 Whether the consumer opts for offline transfer or online transfer, the following set of information is required for RTGS transfer in both cases:

 - Beneficiary account number

 - Purpose of transaction

 - Cheque in original (If you opt for the offline method)

 The process to transfer funds through the RTGS system online: